Why Cybersecurity is a Business Challenge: A CXO’s Outlook

 • As leaders, it’s our responsibility to advocate for adequate cybersecurity investments.

-The cybersecurity landscape is complex and ever-changing.
-As leaders, we must understand these challenges and allocate the necessary resources.
-Consider cybersecurity as an investment in our company’s future, safeguarding its assets, reputation, and trust.
-To put it bluntly, ignoring cybersecurity is akin to leaving your front door unlocked in a high-crime area.
-It’s not about if an incident will occur, but when.
+The cybersecurity environment is dynamic.
+As leaders, we should be aware of these challenges and provide them with the necessary resources.
+Think of cybersecurity as an investment towards the future of our company, its assets, reputation, and trust.
+In other words, cybersecurity should not be ignored, as it is like leaving your front door open in a high-crime neighborhood.
+It is not a question of whether an incident is going to happen, but when.